 This is part 4 of a 13 part series.

 This post intends to address the statistical anomaly of gauging an individual based on the time spent in exam halls instead of the knowledge one possesses.
-With increasing volume of applicants the first frontier often is an electronic sieve server that will reduce the applicants based on academic merit or grades.
+With the increasing volume of applicants, the first frontier often is an electronic sieve server that will reduce the applicants based on academic merit or grades.

 |Class I – X (10 years)||In Hours|

 |3 unit tests per year||9 ( 6 subjects x 0.5 hours x 3 times a year )|

 |2 Full exams per year||36 ( 6 subjects x 0.5 hours x 3 times a year )|

 |Hours spent in evaluation per year||50 ( 9 + 36 + 5)|

 |Overall||500 (50 Hours per year x 10 years)|

 |Practice + Regular||200 (50 x 2 + 100 )|